Top 10 Best Guitars of All Time: Coolest Guitars Ever

 Sound-wise, the PRS Silver Sky sounds to me like a Strat.
 Here's a demo for you to judge for yourself...

 I know, it sounds sacrilegious but John Mayer did prefer Fender Strats throughout his career.
 Naturally, the sound he’s leaning towards is that of a Stratocaster.
 The only reason why he’s with PRS is because Fender couldn’t keep up with his demands.
-That was a major loss for Fender losing a talented endorser like Mayer, and a great addition to PRS’ line of artist signature guitars.
+That was a major loss for Fender losing a talented endorser like Mayer, and a great addition to PRS’ line of artist signature guitars and one of the best guitars of all time.

 If I had the money, I’m getting both the SE and USA models!